bethywa/ethiopia-financial-inclusion-forecast/README.md

 - 🔮 **Forecasts** – 2025–2027 projections with confidence intervals
 - 🎯 **Inclusion Projections** – Progress toward 60% target with scenarios

-> 📌 *Add a screenshot or GIF of the dashboard Overview page here if desired.*

 ### 🚀 Launch Dashboard
 ```bash